-- Establish and maintain an ethos where children feel secure and are encouraged to talk and are listened to; - Ensure that children know that there are adults in the school whom they can approach if they are worried or are in difficulty; - Include in the curriculum activities and opportunities (specifically through PHSE/ ICT/RSE, which equip children with the skills they need to stay safe from abuse (including online) and to know where to get help; - Ensure every effort if made to establish effective working relationships with parents/carers and colleagues from other agencies; - Operate safer recruitment procedures and make sure that all appropriate checks are carried out on new staff and volunteers who will work with children including identity, right to work, enhanced DBS criminal record and barred list (and overseas where needed), references, and prohibition from teaching or managing in schools "S128" For senior leaders and Governors in maintained schools (Since September 2018); - As Education Safeguarding Practitioners we will liaise with the three safeguarding partners in line with Working Together 2018; - Criminal history and suitability to work with children information should only be requested from applicants who have been shortlisted; - As part of the shortlisting processes we will consider conducting an online search as part of their due diligence on the shortlisted candidates.
-This may help identify any incidents or issues that have happened, and are publicly available online, which the school might want to explore with the applicant at interview; - Please follow this link to identify crime statistics in your local area https://www.crime-statistics.co.uk.
+- Establish and maintain an ethos where children feel secure and are encouraged to talk and are listened to; - Ensure that children know that there are adults in the school whom they can approach if they are worried or are in difficulty; - Recognise that children with special educational needs or disabilities (SEND) or certain medical or physical health conditions can face additional safeguarding challenges both online and offline.
+We will consider extra pastoral support along with support for communication is in place. - Support a gender questioning pupil by considering their individual needs, in partnership with parent/carers (other than in the exceptionally rare circumstances where involving parent/carers would constitute a significant risk of harm).
+We will consider clinical advice available to address wider vulnerabilities, such as the risk of bullying.
+We will refer to guidance when deciding how to proceed.
+We will ensure pupils have a safe trusted adult with whom they can be open and seek support. - Include in the curriculum activities and opportunities (specifically through PHSE/ ICT/RSE), which equip children with the skills they need to stay safe from abuse (including online) and to know where to get help; - Ensure every effort if made to establish effective working relationships with parents/carers and colleagues from other agencies; - Operate safer recruitment procedures and make sure that all appropriate checks are carried out on new staff and volunteers who will work with children including identity, right to work, enhanced DBS criminal record and barred list (and overseas where needed), references, and prohibition from teaching or managing in schools "S128" For senior leaders and Governors in maintained schools (Since September 2018);

+- As Education Safeguarding Practitioners, we will liaise with the three safeguarding partners in line with Working Together; - Criminal history and suitability to work with children information should only be requested from applicants who have been shortlisted; - As part of the shortlisting processes, we will consider conducting an online search as part of their due diligence on the shortlisted candidates.
+This may help identify any incidents or issues that have happened, and are publicly available online, which the school might want to explore with the applicant at interview.